Status

 2.2

-For Protocol 2.1 use interoperable general-purpose linked-data metadata stored in a file format which has an Open Specification.
-This may be extended with domain-specific or ad hoc metadata (which may be in non linked-data formats) FAIR-F1 FAIR-F2 and may be stored in additional files.
+For Protocol 2.1, use interoperable general-purpose linked-data metadata stored in a file format which has an Open Specification.
+This may be extended with domain-specific or ad hoc metadata, which might be in non linked-data formats (FAIR-F1 & FAIR-F2) and might be stored in additional files.

 2.3